vengardus/qwik-proy01/README.md

 ```

 - Forms
+  - use routeAction$
-  - Qwik comes integrated with the Typescript library Zod
+  - Validate Forms: Qwik comes integrated with the Typescript library Zod